 For simplicity and how we see PXM evolving in the future, the following can be seen as foundational blocks for a Product Experience Management solution:

-- Product Master Data – set of unique identifiers, product attributes that define a product.
+- Product Master Data – set of unique identifiers, and product attributes that define a product.
 This data is likely to be maintained by separate business systems such as MDM, ERP, etc.

-- Rich Product Content/ Product Information Management (PIM) – The system that consolidates, transforms, and enriches, and distributes the fragmented product data.
+- Rich Product Content/ Product Information Management (PIM) – The system that consolidates, transforms, enriches, and distributes fragmented product data.
 It produces customer-facing rich product content for ready-made use for multichannel marketing and commerce.

 - Digital Asset Management (DAM) – It manages unstructured product files such as pictures, multimedia, videos, documents, etc. A typical DAM takes care of the planning, creation, storage, and management of these assets and metadata.

-- Product Content Syndication (PCS) – The output of a PIM or a DAM solution is then shared onto the marketplaces, target channels with the help of a PCS.
+- Product Content Syndication (PCS) – The output of a PIM or a DAM solution is then shared onto the marketplaces, and target channels with the help of a PCS.
 A PCS basically helps a merchant structure, optimize and distribute product feeds.